Nodeclipse/org.nodeclipse.help/README.md

 ## Developing

+get Nodeclipse NTS or SDK, or get all [plugins](http://www.nodeclipse.org/updates/list)

 http://javatime.no/blog/inplace-activator-overview/
 Works great in first time, then cann't refresh -> Use 'Launch Eclipse application' link from plugin.xml Overview tab.